sriramab/gamamanual/G__OptimizingModels.md

 ```
 agent closest_agent <- (predator1 + predator2) closest_to self;
 ```
-The first syntax suffers from the same problem than syntax #2 above: GAMA has to browse through the list (created by the concatenation of the species populations) to filter agents.
-The solution, then, is again to use directly the species (see Issue 668 (on Google Code) again), as GAMA is clever enough to create a temporary "fake" population out of the concatenation of several species, which can be used exactly like a list of agents, but provides the advantages of a species population (no iteration made during filtering).
+The first syntax suffers from the same problem than the previous syntax: GAMA has to browse through the list (created by the concatenation of the species populations) to filter agents.
+The solution, then, is again to use directly the species, as GAMA is clever enough to create a temporary "fake" population out of the concatenation of several species, which can be used exactly like a list of agents, but provides the advantages of a species population (no iteration made during filtering).

 #### Accelerate **closest\_to** with a first spatial filtering
 The **closest\_to** operator can sometimes be slow if numerous agents are concerned by this query.
 If the modeler is just interested by a small subset of agents, it is possible to apply a first spatial filtering on the agent list by using the **at\_distance** operator.